-A survey of the literature of Ireland (including early Irish works in translation) from the earliest texts to contemporary poetry, fiction, and drama, viewing the literature in the context of Irish cultural, social, and political history.
+A survey of the literature of Ireland from the earliest texts in translation to contemporary poetry, fiction, and drama, viewing the literature in the context of Irish cultural, social, and political history.
 Class: 3 hours per week.
 Prerequisite: ENG 120 or permission of the instructor.
 [H,L] (O) 3 credits